Everyone knows that a good night's sleep prepares you for the day.

 SUMMARY

-tryptophan in food
+Tryptophan in food

 Many different protein foods are good sources of tryptophan ( 28 ).

-You can also supplement tryptophan or one of the molecules it produces, such as 5-HTP and melatonin.
+You can also supplement with tryptophan or one of the molecules it produces, such as 5-HTP and melatonin.

 SUMMARY

-Since tryptophan is an amino acid found in many foods, it is believed to be safe in normal amounts.
+Because tryptophan is an amino acid found in many foods, it is believed to be safe in normal amounts.

-Side effects may be more pronounced when tryptophan or 5-HTP is taken along with medications that affect serotonin levels, such as antidepressants.
+Side effects may be more pronounced when tryptophan or 5-HTP is taken with medications that affect serotonin levels, such as antidepressants.

 When the activity of serotonin is excessively increased, it can lead to a condition called serotonin syndrome ( 33 ).

-It can cause various symptoms including sweating, tremors, agitation and delirium ( 29 ).
+It can cause various symptoms including sweating, tremors, agitation, and delirium ( 29 ).

-If you are taking any medications that affect your serotonin levels, you should consult your doctor before taking tryptophan or 5-HTP supplements.
+If you are taking medications that affect your serotonin levels, you should consult your doctor before taking tryptophan or 5-HTP supplements.

 SUMMARY